-In this study we used an extensive palaeo-climate proxy network derived from tree-rings, corals, ice cores, and speleothem records to reconstruct precipitation in the eight NRM regions across Australia.
-This is the first Australia-wide reconstruction of seasonal rainfall extending ~400 years into the past.
-The relationships between climate process indices were evaluated for the strength and stability of their relationship with precipitation in each NRM region for both the warm and cool seasons.
+Deleted: In addition, the ANZDA drought reconstruction differs substantially in its temporal and spatial resolution, since it is a pointby-point gridded reconstruction, and targets PDSI during the warm season the strength and stability of their relationship with precipitation in each NRM region for both the warm and cool seasons.
 We simultaneously assessed the strength and stability of relationships between individual proxy records and these same processes.
 This process-based approach enabled the reconstruction of precipitation based on teleconnections with major processes known to be related to Australian rainfall (Hendon et al., 2007; Risbey et al., 2009).
-The screening of predictors based on the strength and stability of their relationship with the climate indices constrains the inclusion of predictors during the instrumental period but relies still on a continuing stationarity assumption on multidecadal timescales. reconstructions successfully verified over the 1749-1984 period, and many back to the early 16th century.
+The screening of predictors

+- 5 based on the strength and stability of their relationship with the climate indices constrains the inclusion of predictors during the instrumental period but relies still on a continuing stationarity assumption on multidecadal timescales.
+All reconstructions successfully verified over the 1749-1984 period, and many back to the early 16th century.
 A comparison with the ANZDA reconstruction showed a high-level of agreement with Eastern Australian drought conditions during the warm season.
-Independent high-resolution early documentary records by Ashcroft et al. 2014 compared well with the cool and warm season reconstructions.
+Independent high-resolution early documentary records by Ashcroft et al. 2014 compared well with the cool and - 10 warm season reconstructions.
 It should be pointed out that our seasonal reconstructions represent rainfall only.
 Droughts are a result of complex interactions of various atmospheric variables and interactions at different time scales.
 Important factors contributing to droughts are temperature, soil moisture and evaporation, which are not accounted for in this reconstruction.
 We also assessed extreme years of high and low rainfall with published documentary sources.
 A majority of years previously identified as having anomalously high or low rainfall events agree well with our seasonal reconstructions.
-Most of those comparisons are confined to southeastern Australia due to regional biases in documentary records.
+Most of those - 15 comparisons are confined to southeastern Australia due to regional biases in documentary records.
 Nevertheless, these additional verification approaches highlight the quality of our seasonal reconstruction and its ability to represent past rainfall variability.

 On decadal to multi-decadal time scales, substantial low-frequency variability is present across the regions and seasons.
-An investigation of recent trends revealed evidence for unusual tendencies towards wetter conditions in the north in the warm season and drier conditions in the south in the cool season.
+An 20 investigation of recent trends revealed evidence for unusual tendencies towards wetter conditions in the north in the warm season and drier conditions in the south in the cool season.
 Northern regions (Monsoonal North, Wet Tropics) have experienced an increase over the last 30-50 years in rainfall, predominantly during the warm (wet) season (Nicholls, 2006; Taschetto and England, 2009) when the majority of rainfall occurs.
 The significance of this increase is difficult to determine due to high intrinsic variability in the tropical North.
-The extended baseline of our reconstruction helps to place these changes into a long-term context.
+The extended baseline of our reconstruction helps to place these

+- 25 changes into a long-term context.
 In particular, after the 1970s the increase of warm season rainfall in the Monsoonal North (and the Rangelands) is highly unusual relative to past centuries.
 Possible mechanisms could be strengthening of the monsoon modulated by the ENSO conditions in the western Pacific (Fig. 2), intensification and shifts in deep convection related to the monsoon trough (Taschetto and England, 2009), and anthropogenic forcing enhancing rainfall and cloud formation (Cai et al., 2014).
-Possible enhancement of atmospheric pressure systems over the Indian Ocean in conjunction with a strengthening of SAM (Feng et al., 2013) is a further possibility.
+Possible enhancement of atmospheric pressure systems over the Indian Ocean in conjunction - 30 with a strengthening of SAM (Feng et al., 2013) is a further possibility.
 From the correlation analysis of possible drivers (Fig. 2) neither the IOD nor SAM are significantly correlated with rainfall in the northern regions, so this latter possibility seems unlikely.